leangjia/blender_docs/trunk/blender_docs/manual/modeling/curves/editing/control_points.rst

 If the selection is an end point, a new point will be connected to the selected point, else a new unconnected point is created.

-..
-Mode
-.. (todo) looks like a bug, internal parameter?

 .. _bpy.ops.curve.make_segment:
 .. _modeling-curves-make-segment: